sommarskog/sql-docs/docs/relational-databases/errors-events/mssqlserver-18053-database-engine-error.md

 ## Explanation

 You might receive error 18053 in the SQL Server Error Log or at run time.
-Here are examples of how you can see this error:
+Here is an example of how you can see this error:

 ```output
 Error: 17300, Severity: 16, State: 1.
 (Params:).
 The error is printed in terse mode because there was error during formatting.
 Tracing, ETW, notifications etc are skipped.